 Who can get impetigo?

-Impetigo usually affects children between the ages of 2 and 6, although older children and adults can get it as well.
+Impetigo usually affects children between the ages of two and six, although older children and adults can also get it.

 When the skin is opened or punctured from a cut, bite, or scratch, the bacteria can get under the skin, which can lead to infection.
 Impetigo can also infect the skin even when it is not broken open.
 The infection occurs more often in warmer months, when children are typically outside more.